mervy-24/PCB-Emulation/README.md

 # Process Control Block (PCB) Emulation

 This is a program that emulates how a process control block works.
-It is a basic linked list of simple process information.
+It is a basic linked list of simple process information stored in memory.

 ## Usage